AtaaEddin/beautiful-sign-language-tr/README.md

 	- install wamp from [WampServer](http://www.wampserver.com/en/) site and download the version that suits your OS.
 	- download necessary files from [here](https://drive.google.com/file/d/1cxh3V8PuojljbRpxzPflNH7EsYcgNGbe/view?usp=sharing) the folder named 'combine'. after that move the folder to 'path/to/wampdir/www/'
 	- After you run WampServer, you should be able to go to  http://127.0.0.1/combine/.
-	- Go to http://127.0.0.1/phpmyadmin/.
-In the left there are Database icons press on 'New', name the database 'isaret' and from the drop-down menu select 'utf8_general_ci' then press create.
+	- Login to http://127.0.0.1/phpmyadmin/. one the left there are Database icons press on 'New', name the database 'isaret' and from the drop-down menu select 'utf8_general_ci' then press create.
 	- In the main.py change 'wamp_folder' to your path directory where you put combine folder.
 	- Run the python server and start testing by running:
 		`$ python main.py -run wamp`